 In some states, Medicaid covers care at assisted living communities.
 But Medicaid, which is not to be confused with Medicare, is only available to seniors who have little or no assets, so it’s generally an option of last resort.

 Do you have questions about how to pay for assisted living?
 Our Senior Living Advisors can answer them, and their help is always free.
-We also encourage you to check out our list of government and nonprofit resources for caregivers.
-Finally, you can see typical assisted living costs where you live here.
+You can see typical assisted living costs here, and view other resources for caregivers.